-Counter's Creek is an acoustic folk trio based in London who make original music inspired by the folk music of the British Isles and beyond.
+Counter's Creek is an acoustic folk band based in London who make original music inspired by the folk music of the British Isles and beyond.
 Jigs, reels, grooves from Eastern Europe & West Africa, catchy melodies with closely interwoven harmonies allied to a real sense of swing and dance energy.

 To find out more about each of the musicians check out their personal websites: